awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ```

 ### 4. Conclusions
+- Casual riders spend more time riding than member riders.
+- Saturday is the most popular riding day for casual and member riders.
+- Member riders use bike rentals more consistently throughout the week, while the number of casual riders increases on Fridays, Saturdays, and Sundays.
+- The summer months of June, July, and August have more rides compelted by both casual riders and members when compared to other months.
+- Streeter Dr & Grand Avenue is the most popular station for starting and ending rides.
+Over 3,000 more rides are started and completed at this station compared to the second most popular station.
+Additionally, the list of top 20 start stations and end stations were very similar with only slight differences in order when comaring the number of rides.

 ### 5. Business Reccomendations
+Include additional information / advertisements about membership benefits during the initial rental process on Saturdays, Fridays, and Sundays.
+Since more casual riders are renting bikes on these days, the advertisements are more likely to be seen by casual riders.

+Additionally, and email promotions encouraging previous casual riders to become members should be sent on Saturdays, Fridays, and Sundays when the most rides are being completed.

+Based on the average ride time of 12 minutes by member riders, a promotional discount could be offered to casual riders who complete rides that are longer than 15 minutes.
+This encourages riders who are completing longer trips to convert to memberships.

+Advertisements for memberships should be focused on the Streeter Dr & Grand Ave, DuSable Lake Shore Dr & Monroe St, Michigan Ave & Oak St, DuSable Lake Shore Dr & North Blvd, Wells St & Concord Ln stations.
+These are the top 5 start and end stations, where the advertisements would be seen by the most casual riders.
+QR codes could also be added to these stations to offer easy acces to additional membership information.

 ### 6. Considerations for further analysis
 Additional data about user demographics and trip purposes could be useful to understand the motivation behind casual riders and members using the bike share service.
 These additional data points could assits with more targeted ads to specific age groups and provide deeper insights into user motivations and preferences.
 Moreover, additiona data included with the daily weather when bikes are rented could also provide insights into the number of rides completed that day and seasonal trends related to cooler and warmer months.